nxrighthere/Smmalloc-CSharp/README.md

 #### CacheWarmupOptions
 Definitions of warmup options for `CreateThreadCache()` function:

-`CacheWarmupOptions.Cold` warmup not performs for cache elements.
+`CacheWarmupOptions.Cold` warmup not performed for cache elements.

 `CacheWarmupOptions.Warm` warmup performed for half of the cache elements.